Are You A Big BAD Boss?

 Here are some tips:

-If your employees are not sharing information candidly with you regarding what is really happening in the business, this simply means they don't trust you.
-They keep back information that could be critical for the business to themselves to guard against backlash.
-If problems come to surface in your business after the fact and you keep asking yourself, "Why didn't anyone tell me?!".... this could be you!
+If your employees are not sharing information candidly with you regarding what is happening in the business, this means they don't trust you.
+They keep back information that could be critical for the business to themselves to guard against the backlash.
+If problems come to the surface in your business after the fact and you keep asking yourself, "Why didn't anyone tell me?!".... this could be you!

-If your staff never stay back a bit to go above and beyond the call of duty, then this is a big red flag.
+If your staff never stay back to go above and beyond the call of duty, then this is a big red flag.
 They are simply not engaged with either you or the business.

-If you are really a great leader, you will have your employees lined up asking directly or indirectly for you to mentor them.
+If you are a great leader, you will have your employees lined up asking directly or indirectly for you to mentor them.
 If this isn't the case, they simply don't think they can learn anything from you, which probably means they will not hang around.

 CEO/Founder @ RosterElf